-Labor is the act of baby moving from the womb to the outside world through contractions and changes in the cervix.
-A woman's body naturally plans out the entire 40 weeks of gestation and when the body says the time has come for baby to leave the womb, the process of active labor begins.
-A series of changes occur and the brain releases signals that cause oxytocin and prostaglandins to enter the bloodstream.
+Labor is the act of the baby moving from the womb to the outside world through contractions and changes in the cervix.
+A woman's body naturally plans out the entire 40 weeks of gestation and when the body says the time has come for the baby to leave the womb, the process of active labor begins.
+A series of changes occur, and the brain releases signals that cause oxytocin and prostaglandins to enter the bloodstream.
 These hormones cause labor contractions to begin, but how do you know for sure if labor is beginning?

 What are the signs of impending labor?